 LOCAL ORGANIZATION RECOGNITION OF EXCELLENCE AWARD PROGRAM

 The purpose of this award is to encourage local organizations to aim for excellence through membership, issues management, legislation, and public relations.
 To recognize all local organizations which participate in the program during the year at the annual state convention.
-A certificate will be presented at the IFBW state convention to all L0s that demonstrate an effort to grow, enhance programming, reach out to all women and increase visibility in their communities.
+A certificate will be presented at the IFBWC state convention to all L0s that demonstrate an effort to grow, enhance programming, reach out to all women and increase visibility in their communities.

-JOANN HOROWITZ ERA STATE AWARD

-This award was established in 2006 and is to be presented at the IFBW state convention annually to the locals that present an event educating the public regarding the lack of an equal rights amendment in the U.S. Constitution.
-The Award Certificate will be signed by the IFBW State president

 Other awards may be given at the discretion of the state President, with approval of the executive committee.

 CHAPTER 15